ashleyjones-projects/Insurance-project-1/README.md

 variate regression to predict overall charges The data was obtained from Kaggle.com (https://www.kaggle.com/mirichoi0218/insurance).
 Nothing overally fancy, just some good old fashioned data science to help try and gain insight from a bunch of numbers!

-The results are there to try and direct, educate both client and insurance company in order to for a healthier life, but also to save some money for possibe future charges.
+The results are there to try and direct, educate both client and insurance company in order to for clients to have a healthier life, but also to save some money for possibe future charges.